Lawrennzz/RansomML-AI/TEST_DATASET_README.md

 If you simply want to demonstrate the System User interface (upload → detect ransomware, no training required), use one of the unlabeled CSVs:

 1. Log in as the **System User** account (`user@example.com` / `user123`).
-2. In the simplified interface, upload either:
+2. In the simplified interface, upload one of the unlabeled datasets:
-   - `user_test_file.csv` (quick 10-row file), or
+   - `user_test_file_10.csv` (quick 10-row file for fast testing)
-   - `user_test_file_large.csv` (larger 50-row file to showcase longer processing and more detections).
+   - `user_test_file_50.csv` (medium 50-row file for moderate testing)
+   - `user_test_file_200.csv` (large 200-row file for full-scale testing)
 3. The system:
    - Automatically runs batch prediction on all rows.
    - Displays total counts, analysis time, and the exact sample names that were flagged.
    - Stores the upload in the history table so users can trace previous runs.

-Because both System User CSVs are unlabeled, they mirror the exact experience a production System User has—no exposure to the `Benign` column or any hint about which rows are malicious.
+All System User datasets are unlabeled (no `Benign` column) and use neutral `Sample_0001` format filenames.
+This mirrors the exact experience a production System User has—no exposure to labels or any hint about which rows are malicious.
 Admin roles should continue using `test_data_file.csv` (or another labeled dataset) when training or retraining.

 ## Dataset Structure
 1. Navigate to **"Train Model"** section